-The Correct Hyper Viscosity: Should gel promptly but liquefy within 30 minutes after ejaculation.
+The Correct Hyper Viscosity: Semen should gel promptly but liquefy within 30 minutes after ejaculation.

-Proper Ph Levels: Sperm should be alkaline – this protects sperm from vaginal acid.
+Proper Ph Levels: Sperm should be alkaline – this protects sperm from acidic vaginal pH.

 A Lack of Antisperm Antibodies: If antisperm antibodies are present, they can attach themselves to the sperm tail, interfering with movement and causing infertility.

 As you can see, there are a lot of things that can go awry with a man’s sperm, causing a disruption in his fertility.
 Luckily, there are plenty of easy tests to take to determine the exact cause of the male factor in order to better treat it.

 Experts at Mayo Clinic Laboratories offer the reminder that, “Semen specimens can vary widely in the same man from specimen to specimen.
 Semen parameters falling outside of the normal ranges do not preclude fertility for that individual.
 Multiple samples may need to be analyzed prior to establishing patient’s fertility status.”